-You’ve heard the ABCs are a unique conference experience — what does that look like in practice?
-This FAQ section is intended to answer lingering questions you may have.
+You’ve heard the ABCs are a unique conference experience, but what does that look like in practice?
+This FAQ section is intended to answer any lingering questions you may have.

 Please reach out if you still have unanswered questions — we promise we don't bite!